shrutilenka/classified-ads/README.md

 ## Deployment

-First, no captures are attached here, follow with installation and see the beauty (minimal & clean) of the delimited map and the clean layout!!!.
 `.env` files hold secret keys and configurations which you want to hide All other configurations should live in `/config/{NODE_env}.json` file.